jhpyle/docassemble/_docs/config.md

 The default is false.

-When enabled, the dropdown menu on the Playground page that is used to access Playground "projects" will have an additional menu item [Browse Other Playgrounds] which can be used to enter the Playgrounds of other users who have `admin` or `developer` privileges.
+When enabled, the dropdown menu on the Playground page that is used to access Playground "projects" will have an additional menu item, [Browse Other Playgrounds], which can be used to enter the Playgrounds of other users who have `admin` or `developer` privileges.

 When `enable sharing playgrounds` is true, all users with `admin` or `developer` privileges will have read and write access to other users'